Heyeso/WeatherNow/README.md

  Weather Now
 </h2>

-Created with react library, "WeatherNow" is a web application that displays the weather condition, description and temperature of any city in the world with the help of `Open Weather API`.
+Get simplified information on the current weather with WeatherNow.
+A user friendly web application that provides information on the weather condition of a location.
+Created with react and with `Open Weather API`.

 ## Install the npm and dependencies